cjfshaw/JungleSim/README.md

 The latest version
 --------------------------------------------
 Currently the simulator runs through the red buff camp and the blue buff camp.
 He can kill them and level up.
+The fight at the red buff camp has been moved into subfunctions.
+There was a significant speedup when the champion attacks were moved into functions.
+This doesn't seem right.
+The fight at the golem camp is pretty accurate right now (~43.5s compared to real-world ~47s).

 Remaining goals (not in order)
 --------------------------------------------